37 Baseball Factory Alums Selected in First Night of 2019 MLB Draft

 One of the best young left-handed hitters in the country from an amateur stand point, went No. 5 overall to the Detroit Tigers.
 Riley Greene, an Under Armour All-American in 2018 and who homered in the game at Wrigley Field, showed a great track record of hitting throughout his time in Factory events and gives the Tigers a player who with his approach and swing ability, should hit for average, and more importantly for power in their system.
 The Tigers selection of Greene was their first high school pick within the top five since Tony Clark in 1990.

 Dynamic infielder CJ Abrams went next at 6 to the San Diego Padres, as they continue to infuse their minor league system with undeniable talent and ability.
-The 2018 Under Armour All-American is currently a shortstop, and a good one at that, but could also show future projection in the outfield, due to his blazing speed.
+The 2018 Under Armour All-American is currently a shortstop, and a good one at that, but could also show future projection in the outfield, due to his blazing speed and tracking ability.

 Following Abrams, other Factory alumni drafted included, Josh Jung (8th overall – Texas Rangers), and then five straight selections: Hunter Bishop (10th – San Francisco Giants), Alek Manoah (11th – Toronto Blue Jays), Brett Baty (12th – New York Mets), Keoni Cavaco (13th – Minnesota Twins) and Bryson Stott (14th – Philadelphia Phillies).
 At 16, the Diamondbacks used their first pick of seven on the night, taking dynamic 2018 Under Armour All-American outfielder Corbin Carroll, then three more athletes from the 2018 Under Armour All-American Game followed.
 The Pittsburgh Pirates selected 2018 starting pitcher for the American squad, Quinn Priester.
 Fireballer Daniel Espino went 24th overall to the Cleveland Indians, and Brennan Malone was the Diamondbacks third selection of the evening, at 33rd overall, in the compensation round.